 H-1B Visa Threat Intelligence Analyst Jobs

-Threat Intelligence Analyst roles qualify as H-1B specialty occupations under the cybersecurity and information security analyst SOC classification.
+Threat Intelligence Analyst roles qualify as H-1B visa specialty occupations under the cybersecurity and information security analyst SOC classification.
 Employers in financial services, defense contracting, and technology routinely sponsor H-1B petitions for this role.
 The 85,000-slot annual cap and lottery mean timing your job search to align with the April filing window matters.

-See All Threat Intelligence Analyst Jobs
+Find H-1B Visa Threat Intelligence Analyst Jobs

 Overview